MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ## Managing workspaces

-If you haven't already create a workspace, as described in the [Creating a workspace](#creating-a-new-workspace) section, you'll notice that the Source Code Explorer is empty:
+If you haven't already created a workspace, as described in the [Creating a workspace](#creating-a-new-workspace) section, you'll notice that the Source Code Explorer is empty:

 ![empty source code explorer](media/tfvc-setup-empty-sce.png)